2 Cookin Mamas

 Double Pie Crust

-• 3 cups King Arthur All-Purpose flour, sifted
+• 3 cups all purpose flour, sifted

 • 1 ½ teaspoon salt